Biden vaccine mandates face first test with federal workers | Law-Order

 President Joe Biden is pushing forward with a massive plan to require millions of private sector employees to get vaccinated by early next year.
 But first, he has to make sure workers in his own federal government get the shot.

-About 4 million federal workers are to be vaccinated by Nov.
-22 under the president's executive order.
+About four million (40 lakh) federal workers are to be vaccinated by November 22 under the president's executive order.
 Some employees, like those at the White House, are nearly all vaccinated.
 But the rates are lower at other federal agencies, particularly those related to law enforcement and intelligence, according to the agencies and union leaders.
 And some resistant workers are digging in, filing lawsuits and protesting what they say is unfair overreach by the White House.

 Several intelligence agencies had at least 20 per cent of their workforce unvaccinated as of late October, said US Rep. Chris Stewart, a Utah Republican who is a member of the House Intelligence Committee.